Grand Prix 3130by Arne Jacobsen, 1957 — from 458,00 €

 |Warranty||5 years warranty on manufacturing defects

-Register your chair at fritzhansen.com/MY-REPUBLIC and take advantage of an extended warranty.
+Register your chair at fritzhansen.com/my-fh and take advantage of an extended warranty.
 Simply sign up within 3 months from date of purchase and receive the following extended warranty:

 10 years on shell (coloured ash and varnished) and frame

 Ordinary wear and tear are excluded from the warranty!